open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 Usually, a data transformation class only reads the target of an operation from one field.
 While we can also use `KeyMapper` to change the fields read, there is no way to apply transformations to the data of multiple fields at once.
 To achieve this, we need to use the multi-target extension wrapper (`TransformBroadcaster`).

-`TransformBroadcaster` It has two uses, one is to apply data transformation to multiple specified fields, and the other is to apply data transformation to a group of targets under a field.
+`TransformBroadcaster` has two uses, one is to apply data transformation to multiple specified fields, and the other is to apply data transformation to a group of targets under a field.

 1. Apply to multiple fields